monzo/progression-framework/frameworks/operations/ops-leadership.md

           - "Participates in risk management and mitigation at the highest industry level"
           - "Leads by example and proves their area is managing risk and compliance within appetite."
           - "Gets involved in and identifies opportunities for team to participate in advisory, strategic, industry bodies to learn and share best practice in their area of business"
-          - "Consistently shows Monzo’s culture in their working style and approach."
+          - "Consistently shows Bright’s culture in their working style and approach."
           - "Is always transparent and open in their leadership."
-          - "Challenges people around them to represent Monzo culture, while remaining approachable."
+          - "Challenges people around them to represent Bright culture, while remaining approachable."
           - "Foresees culture issues as company grows and puts plans in place to mitigate them."
       - level: 6
         criteria:
           - "Creates a strong risk culture throughout the organisation through behaviour and approach."
           - "Helps guide leaders to make the right trade-offs between speed and risk without breaching risk appetites."
           - "Holds accountability for significant policies and can evidence compliance including SM/CR responsibilities"
-          - "Exemplifies Monzo’s culture in working style and approach even in ways that are not their natural tendency to help shape the Monzonaut experience."
+          - "Exemplifies Bright’s culture in working style and approach even in ways that are not their natural tendency to help shape the Bright experience."
           - "Pushed transparency to new extremes."
           - "Shows vulnerability and is approachable as a leader."
-          - "Has the courage to challenge others who aren’t representing Monzo culture as well as they could (right up to founder-level)."
+          - "Has the courage to challenge others who aren’t representing Bright culture as well as they could (right up to founder-level)."
-          - "Carves out time to strengthen Monzo community and culture outside of core area."
+          - "Carves out time to strengthen Bright community and culture outside of core area."
-          - "Proves you can succeed in a high-intensity position in Monzo while still maintaining balance and pursuing passions outside of Monzo."
+          - "Proves you can succeed in a high-intensity position in Bright while still maintaining balance and pursuing passions outside of Bright."
   - name: "teamwork"
     title:
     content: